Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/010_docker-compose.en.md

 ```
 Fill in the braces with your data.

+> The [section about TLS configuration](/server/configuration/required/tls-config/) contains more detailed information to avoid common pitfalls.

 The publisher data is used to comply with the [OASIS CSAF standard](https://docs.oasis-open.org/csaf/csaf/v2.0/os/csaf-v2.0-os.html#3218-document-property---publisher).

 The publisher data namespace can and usually will be different from the domain: